goravel/docs/the-basics/session.md

 }
 ```

-## Configuration

-The session configuration file is located at `config/session.go`.
-Be sure to review the options available to you in this file.

-The driver option specifies the session storage mechanism.
-Goravel supports the following session drivers:

-- `file`: sessions are stored in `storage/framework/sessions` directory.

 ## Interacting With The Session

 ### Retrieving Data

-You can access session instance via the `Request` instance.
-You can use the `Get` method of the session instance to retrieve data from the session.
+You can use the `Get` method to retrieve data from the session.
 If the value does not exist, `nil` will be returned.

 ```go
 value := ctx.Request().Session().Get("key")